Kanchenjunga North Base Camp & Olangchung Gola

 Great Stays

-BOUTIQUE & LUXURY HOTELS IN KATHMANDU
+BOUTIQUE & LUXURY HOTELS | KATHMANDU VALLEY

 Kathmandu Guest House

-The Kathmandu Guest House (traditional trips) is one of Kathmandu’s first hotels, originally a Rana Palace.
+The Kathmandu Guest House is one of Kathmandu’s first hotels, originally a Rana Palace.
 Located in the heart of Thamel, the Kathmandu Guest House is a beautiful, lively hotel with a large garden and lovely outdoor cafes, centrally located in Thamel with a wide range of restaurants, cafes, yoga and shopping surrounding it.
-KGH offers a wide selection of rooms including wonderful deluxe rooms.
+KGH offers a wide selection of rooms, including their wonderful deluxe rooms.

 “Travelers know that the frenetic pace of a crowded city like Kathmandu needs an escape.
 The Kathmandu Guest House, a converted Rana dynasty mansion with fragrant gardens and airy corridors, has provided the peaceful refuge of choice since 1967.
 Since the days of being the first and only hotel in Thamel, the packed tourist district of Kathmandu, it’s become something of an institution.
 It’s close to everywhere and its gate is the meeting point that nobody can mistake.
 As a guidebook put it, “Kathmandu Guest House acts as a magnet for mountaineers, pop stars, actors and eccentric characters.”
 Even the Beatles stayed here in 1968.
+Whether you’re returning from the mountains or arriving from the airport, come and relax at the courtyard restaurant, order a cup of fine Italian coffee or a chilled Gorkha Beer, and escape for a moment in the historic surroundings of Kathmandu’s most loved guesthouse.”

 Kathmandu Guest House Timeline